Can you trust what’s in a shop bought eczema cream or lotion? We look at the best homemade eczema remedies.

 - Coconut oil.

-- Pink Himalayan bath salts (I’m using Nathalie Bond Organics Rose and Patchouli bath salts).
+- Pink Himalayan bath salts (I’m using Nathalie Bond Organics Rose and Patchouli bath salts

 The first step is to add 3 heaped tablespoons of coconut oil and 3 heaped tablespoons of shea butter to the glass bowl using the metal spoon.
 It’s easier to clean them if it’s metal because of the oils.
 Then melt the two together by putting the glass bowl on the pan of boiling water and gently stir.
 I usually have my pan on a medium heat so that the oils should melt slowly without overheating.

-When the oil mixture has cooled a little bit in the moulds but not started to set, sprinkle in a tablespoon or so of the bath salts.
-The mixture should still be runny and clear so the salts will all sink to the bottom of your moulds.
+When the oil mixture has cooled a little bit in the molds but not started to set, sprinkle in a tablespoon or so of the bath salts.
+The mixture should still be runny and clear so the salts will all sink to the bottom of your molds.
 Pop them in the freezer for 2-3 hours and once set keep in the fridge until you are ready to use.

 That’s it!
-These bath melts are perfect for this time of year because the combination of shea butter and coconut oil is highly moisturising without any harsh chemicals.
+These bath melts are perfect for this time of year because the combination of shea butter and coconut oil is highly moisturizing without any harsh chemicals.
 The bath salts that I used will also work well because they have Dead Sea salt and rose, two ingredients that are amazing for dry, sensitive, eczema prone skin.
 So treat yourself to bath and lock in that moisture!
 Also, as the lavender bath melts, these would also make a great gift for any dry, flakey pals!